 |Product Pricing Papers (eg. change to Broadband Internet price plans)||No CAPEX, no planning & design and no engineering or external vendor engagement.
 Finance approval may be required.||Due to relative simplicity of the task and non-iterative nature of tasks, a simple waterfall workflow would be sufficient to cover all the tasks and gate approvals.|

 |Product Exit (eg. exit legacy ATM product)||No CAPEX, some planning & and low amount of engineering or external vendor engagement.
 Very significant impact on existing customers.||Simple tasks but requiring precision around execution due to customer impact.
 Waterfall workflow would work best lead by an experienced project manager to ensure minimal customer impact.|

 |Product Lifecycle (eg. ongoing management of a living product)||Some lifecycle CAPEX, limited engagement of engineering, IT & vendors.
 Senior management high visibility.||Considering repetitive nature of lifecycle tasks such as monthly reporting, forecasting, market reviews etc… a simple agile workflow can be used.|

-From this table, it is clear that a one-size fits all approach does not apply in terms of how to deliver Telecom Product Management projects.
+From this table, it is clear that a one-size fits all approach does not apply in terms of how to deliver Telecom New Product Development (NPD) and Management projects.
 So where to from here?

 At this point the framework selection, assuming this is even put up to a consideration, usually gets decided by the management power of wills, sometimes arbitrarily or simply by each individual product manager who simply follows whatever steps he/she deems most suitable, based on their experience or background.